Skip to content

 Secluded cove and former artists' colony near Penzance

-Lamorna is a narrow wooded valley running down to a small cove on the south coast between Penzance and Land’s End.
+Lamorna is a narrow wooded valley running down to a small cove on the south coast of the Penwith peninsula, roughly 4 miles south of Penzance.
 The cove has a granite quay built in the 1850s for shipping stone from the quarry above, and a small rocky beach that fills with clear water at high tide.
-The valley attracted a group of painters in the early 1900s who became known as the Lamorna Group, including Samuel John Lamorna Birch.
+The quarry provided granite for construction projects across the region before operations wound down in the early 20th century.

 The coast path passes along the cliff above the cove, with walks east to Mousehole (2 miles) or west to Tater Du lighthouse and the dramatic granite headlands toward Porthcurno.
-The Lamorna Wink, a 17th-century pub partway down the valley, is the only commercial establishment.
-The Merry Maidens stone circle, a well-preserved Bronze Age monument, stands in a field half a mile inland.
+The Lamorna Wink, a pub partway down the valley, is the only commercial establishment - its name refers to the old practice of winking to the landlord for a drink during times when the pub lacked a licence.
+The Merry Maidens stone circle, a well-preserved Bronze Age monument of 19 granite stones, stands in a field half a mile inland.